 So what is my story?
-If you checked out my about page you already know a little about me.
-But here, I will share more.
 First, let me say “thank you” for stopping by to check out my blog.
 I hope you enjoy your visit here, become inspired to take your first solo trip, and share my story with a friend or two that might benefit from it.
 My purpose in sharing my story with you is to inspire you to travel the world, solo that is.

 Change was coming – not in any way that I could have ever imagined.
 When I was younger, I was taught that everything in your life happens for a reason, the good and the bad.
 That you should never lose faith when you do not see any good coming out of your bad situation.
 In due time it shall reveal itself if you faint not.

 The next year rolled around and off I went on another trip, solo.
-My new found confidence of being single and traveling solo was my driving force.
+My newfound confidence in being single and traveling solo was my driving force.
 I had one solo trip under my belt and plenty of room for another.
 But this trip did hit me with a bit of anxiety.
 I was leaving U.S. soil.
 I had never traveled internationally in my life and now I’m doing it solo?
 I didn’t know anything about foreign currency or how to read a Canadian street sign.
 And I have to cross the border?
-So does that mean I can’t bring my pet chicken, iguanas or goats with me?
+So does that mean I can’t bring my pet chicken, iguanas, or goats with me?
 Joking.
 I don’t own any chickens… I had a lot to teach myself before this trip so my research began!
-Now I’m all fired up and ready to go enrich myself into new experiences, diverse culture and some serious me time.
+Now I’m all fired up and ready to go enrich myself into new experiences, diverse culture, and some serious me time.

 The next year rolled around and off I went.
 Sunny California here I come!
 This trip was very significant to me.
-It was the celebration of my 3 year single-anniversary.
+It was the celebration of my 3-year single/celibate-anniversary.
 I had made a vow to myself that I would remain single for at least 3 years and I did.
 Wow, I’m celebrating three years of being single and being happy the whole time.
 Never in my wildest dreams could I have imagined that I would find so much happiness while being single.
 Or after a nightmare of a breakup 3 years prior.
 It is possible and I am living proof.
 Even though I’ve been single for a little over three years now, I never felt alone or lonely.
 I know it had a lot to do with the promise I made myself and the newfound happiness of traveling.
 And planning.
 Planning a trip is just as exciting as actually taking the trip.
-I’ll talk more about how I plan and save for my trips in another post.

 My life is far from perfect.
-I am no stranger to pain, disappointment or adversity, but I can honestly say that I am happy!
-Many years of being in unhealthy relationships I could not honestly say that to myself.
+I am no stranger to pain, disappointment, or adversity, but I can honestly say that I am happy!
+After many years of being in unhealthy relationships, I could not honestly say that to myself.
 I now do more of what makes Tiffany happy.
 Tiffany first – after God that is.

 I walk my own path and live on my own terms.
 Why shouldn’t I?
 It’s my life, right?
-I’m responsible for my own happiness not anyone else.
+I’m responsible for my own happiness, not anyone else.
 If what you are doing does not bring any harm to you or anyone else, I say do it!
 We have one life to live and it’s up to us on how we live our lives.
 Please do not live another year in regret, wishing you had taken a solo trip.
 Don’t miss the opportunity, out of fear of being free, happy, and independent.
 Make up your mind, write out your plan and start saving.
 Know that I’m here to inspire and encourage you through sharing my solo travel experiences.
-I will also share the resources that I’ve used to successfully take 3 solo trips.
-And the planning has already started on the fourth one!
-Please feel free to leave a comment below or email me at firstname.lastname@example.org with any questions you may have.
-You can also reach me on twitter and Instagram, links below.
+You can also reach me on Instagram, link below.
 I look forward to hearing from you.